Do you know what the most powerful thing about digital marketing is?

-The fact that you can monitor and measure every single step of your marketing process.
-And the best way to do so is to create a digital marketing funnel.
+First, know this: You can monitor and measure every single step of your marketing process!
+And the best way to do so is to develop your own digital marketing funnel.

 If you are familiar with a traditional marketing funnel, you’d have no problems working with a digital marketing funnel.

 Like the former, a digital marketing funnel helps you to analyse how well your customer conversion process is performing.
-From awareness to perception to engagement to conversion to advocacy.
+From awareness to consideration to conversion to loyalty and finally advocacy.
+It also traces your customer’s buying journey and maps them along each step of the way.

-Using tools like Google Analytics or marketing automation software like Marketo, HubSpot, and Infusionsoft, it is possible to continually streamline and optimize your digital marketing process.
+Using tools like Google Analytics, Kissmetrics, or marketing automation software like Marketo, HubSpot, and Infusionsoft, it is possible to continually streamline and optimize your digital marketing process.

 Let us take a closer look at how this entire process works.